 Standard 350 4-barrel V8- This is a rugged power plant with good low-speed torque, outstanding for around-town cruising.
 But in a trim Corvette chassis, it also becomes responsive and very willing when you put some road in front of it.

 High Energy Ignition- Standard on both engines, HEI has been under development for many years and was well worth waiting for.
 Solid-state circuitry eliminates a source of tune-up bother and expense: the points and condenser.
-Moreover, the circuitry, plus a special high energy ignition coil, provides a hotter, longer, duration spark which provides a hotter, longer duration spark which provides reliable firing and starting (especially in cold or wet weather) and helps extend the service life of the plugs.
+Moreover, the circuitry, plus a special high energy ignition coil, provides a hotter, longer, duration spark which provides reliable firing and starting (especially in cold or wet weather) and helps extend the service life of the plugs.
 In short, HEI represents a major advancement in auto ignitions and one that’s sure to help keep your Corvette running like a Corvette.

 Dual Exhausts With Catalytic Converter- You know the advantages of dual exhaust back pressure for improved engine performance.
 The catalytic converter part, however, is new.
 Essentially, it involves a core of platinum-palladium- coated porous pellets (the catalyst) which helps complete the oxidation of carbon monoxides and hydrocarbons.
 With the catalytic converter on the job, the factory can now tune your Corvette more toward performance and economy.
 Standard on both Corvette engines.